-Tax regulations - virtual currency
+Tax regulations - virtual assets

-All income from virtual currency is taxable.
+All income from virtual assets is taxable.
 With regards to taxation, virtual currencies such as cryptocurrency, digital tokens and other digital assets are considered assets.
 Income from assets is considered capital income and is taxed at a rate of 22 percent.

 A return or expense can be considered interest, without it being interest income or interest expense with regards to taxation.

 Realisation means transfer of ownership rights in exchange for payment and cessation of ownership rights.
 Typical examples of realisation are sales or exchanges.
-For example, if you sell virtual currency and receive settlement in another virtual currency, we consider this taxable realisation.
+For example, if you sell a virtual asset and receive settlement in another virtual asset, we consider this taxable realisation.
 Another example can be that an asset is lost or destroyed.
 A gift transfer is not considered realisation.
 See more information regarding realisation in the guide Skatte-ABC (only in Norwegian) (point 3 in the Skatte-ABC - “Realisasjonsbegrepet” about the term “Realisation”.)

 Income from realisation

-All income from virtual currencies is taxable.
+All income from virtual assets is taxable.

-If you’ve received virtual currency in connection with forks or similar, the market value at the time of receiving it will be considered income.
+If you’ve received virtual assets in connection with forks or similar, the market value at the time of receiving it will be considered income.
 The market value at the time of receipt can be zero, and this will then be the input value for later calculations of gain/loss on realisation.

 Income from mining that is considered business activity will be included in the calculation of personal income for self-employed persons.